Mom, get ready; you’re on in 5-4-3-2-and…Roll Quiz!!!!!

 Anxious to hear your reply.

 Luckily, just as I got to the bottom of her questionnaire, and having no idea what the remedy was myself, I see, “Bryonia stopped working and her face turned bright red.”
-As you know from Hering’s Law, healing takes place in reverse order, so the last symptom in a case MUST fit the remedy for it to work!
+As you know from Hering’s Law, healing takes place in reverse order, so the last symptom in the case MUST fit the remedy for it to work!
 So, the rubric for bright red face is, “Face: red, glowing”.
 There are 25 remedies, Cina and Belladonna are in bold; for Cina you’d expect the case to be about worms; so, I picked Belladonna.
 Yes, I know, she already tried it!
 But I don’t think it was Belladonna then, I think it was a nosode, like perhaps Oscillococcinum.
 Why?
 No clear remedy picture!
 I think she pushed the case into Belladonna by her constant Bryonia dosing!

 P.S.
 Like your new logo